ChristChurchMayfair/ccm-main-gatsby/src/content/dailybiblethought.md

 With the re-introduction of the national lockdown CCM are re-introducing our Daily Bible Thought email for anyone who'd appreciate it.

-You can either follow the link in the email to a video version or just read the email at your own pace.

 Signing Up
 -------------------